An explanation of CHBA's methodology for the HMI is below. For a more comprehensive overview, click here.

 HMI = 0.6xPresent + 0.1xFuture + 0.3xTraffic

-For the Q4 results, an online survey of 227 builders was conducted by CHBA from November 22, 2022, to December 12, 2022, using CHBA's panel of builders.
-Some builders elected to speak to both the single and multi-family markets, resulting in 310 unique responses.
+For the Q3 results, an online survey of 184 builders was conducted by CHBA from August 31, 2023 to September 18, 2023, using CHBA's panel of builders.
+Some builders elected to speak to both the single and multi-family markets, resulting in 264 unique responses.
 39 local HBAs participated in this survey.
-The full sample has a margin of error of 5% at a 95% confidence level.

 CHBA’s HMI is modelled on that of the National Association of Home Builders (NAHB) in the US.
 The NAHB-Wells Fargo Housing Market Index is based on a survey of single-family builders that the NAHB has been running every month since 1985.

 CHBA is leveraging the NAHB's weights as the basis for CHBA’s HMI weights (see formula above).
 This is to ensure that CHBA is placing more weight on the Present conditions question.
 As CHBA collects more data, it is planning on developing weights for each of the component indices discussed above that will allow us to maximize the correlation with Canadian housing starts six months into the future.
 CHBA did not create the weights at this time due to the need for historical data (which will only be possible as the HMI continues moving forward) and the need to rely on housing starts forecasts, which may not be accurate.
 In order to maximize the HMI’s ability to predict single-family and multi-family starts six months in the future, CHBA be using a longer time horizon of its HMI data to identify and examine a substantial trend in the data.